docQodly/docs/docs/studio/roles/dataClassPermissions.md

 ### <u> Setting DataClass Permissions </u>

 DataClass-level permissions possess the power to supersede those set at the DataStore level.
-Consider the example of sensitive Dataclasses such as User and Role, efficiently controlled through the `Restricted` privilege.
+Consider the example of sensitive Dataclasses such as Employee, efficiently controlled through the `Restricted` privilege.

-Setting permissions for the User and Role resources, added in a manner akin to the intuitive `ds` resource addition from the dropdown list ensures restricted access unless the pertinent role asserts control.
+Setting permissions for the Employee resource, added in a manner akin to the intuitive `ds` resource addition from the dropdown list ensures restricted access unless the pertinent role asserts control.
 Here, the inheritance of privileges set at the DataStore level ( `Guest` ) is overridden by the `Restricted` privilege.

 <img alt="explorer" src={require('./img/implementingDataClassPermissions.png').default} style={{borderRadius: '6px'}} />